Karin Prinsloo (karateka)

 Karin Prinsloo (born 1972) is a South African karateka, gold medal winner of the 6th World Games (2001) in the under 60 kg Kumite category and Karate instructor formerly based in Durban, South Africa, now living in Perth, Australia.
 She is listed among the top Karate competitors of all time.

 The World Games are an international multi-sport event first held in 1981 and organised and governed by the International World Games Association (IWGA) under the International Olympic Committee (IOC).
 The World Games are for sports that are not contested in the Olympic Games.
 The 6th World Games were held in 2001 in Akita, Japan.

 Selection for the World Games involves either being placed within the top 8 sports persons in the world in a sport or winning the continental games.
 In Prinsloo's case she won the All-Africa Games.
 Prinsloo was the only South African representative of the sport of Karate to attend the 6th World Games.

 In 2009 she was part of the national coaching staff for Team South Africa at the Commonwealth Karate Championships as well as in 2010 at the UFAK Africa Championships and Cape Town.

 Achievements

 On 25 October 2008, Prinsloo graded to 6th Dan in the Japan Karate Association (JKA).
 She was graded by Masahiko Tanaka and Stan Schmidt.

+In September 2024, Prinsloo was graded to 7th Dan by the Japan Karate Association (JKA), in Tokyo, Japan.

-In September 2015 she was graded by the Japan Karate Federation as a Level C Judge, Level D Examiner and Level C Instructor.
+In September 2024 she was graded by the Japan Karate Association a 7th DAN Black Belt and Level A Judge, Level B Examiner and Level A Instructor.

 Prinsloo represented JKA South Africa at the following international JKA events: